Infinibench/Infinibench/README.md

 You can find the annotation files for the 8 skills in huggingface datasets format [here](https://huggingface.co/datasets/vlv-bench/VLV-Benchmark/tree/main/Benchmark_annotations)
 # How to re-create the Benchmark
 ![annotation_pipeline](repo_images/annotation_pipeline_new.png)
+<strong>Full annotation pipeline for InfiniBench skill set.
+The upper section depicts the global appearance pipeline, while the lower section illustrates the question generation using GPT-4o.
+The gates for video summary and video transcript indicate that some skills utilize only the summary, others use only the transcript, and some use both.</strong>
 ## Prepare the data sources
 ### Data scrapping
 1) We scrapped the all the TVQA summaries from IMDB.